 André de Castro

-At this moment his focus is the Portuguese Style of Knitting and the way to spread this tradition abroad using the techniques from Portugal as a source of inspiration.
+At this moment his focus is the Portuguese Style of Knitting and spreading this tradition abroad using the techniques from Portugal as a source of inspiration.

-Other of André’s passions history and the knitting traditions around the world... so he decided to develop a way of using the Portuguese Style and apply it to all kinds of knitting techniques to make them more effective, simple, and quick to execute.
-André also designs knitwear under the brand ANDREKNITS and he teaches regularly in international knitting festivals and events.
+André’s other passions include history and knitting traditions from around the world... so he decided to develop a way of using the Portuguese Style and apply it to all kinds of knitting techniques to make them more effective, simple, and quick to execute.
+André also designs knitwear under the brand ANDREKNITS, and he teaches regularly in international knitting festivals and events.

-Her comfortable and encouraging teaching style empowers students to gain the skills they need to confidently and enthusiastically take on any crochet or knitting challenge.
+Author, teacher, designer, and editor, Edie Eckman, loves both knitting and crochet.
+Don't ask her to choose!
+A comfortable and encouraging teaching style empowers her students to gain the skills they need and take on any crochet or knitting challenge with confidence.

 Jean Elizabeth Glass

-Trendsetter Group owner/designer Barry Klein has been knitting for 40 years.
-He started by working in his family's knitting store, where all patterns were customized for the knitter's body.
-His passion for yarn and everything that can be done with it is evident.
-For the past 25 years he has worked as an industry teacher, holding knitting classes all over the world.
-Learn why 'Let the yarn do the work' is Barry's favorite motto.
+Trendsetter Group owner/designer Barry Klein began knitting in his family's store, where all patterns were customized His passion for yarn and everything that can be done with it is evident in the classes he holds all over the world.
+Learn why 'Let the yarn do the work' is Barry's motto.

 Barry has designed knitwear for magazines, television shows, ice skaters, and movie stars; authored 5 knitting books; and worked as a spokesman on Knitting Daily and other television knitting shows.
 Barry was voted one of the Top 10 Men who Knit/Design throughout history.
 For more about Barry, go to trendsetteryarns.com